 No matter where in the country you reside, encountering a hot and humid day is uncomfortable.
 Being able to retreat to an air conditioned home in order to relax and take a breath of fresh, dehumidified air is certainly a major plus point of having AC.

-Annual maintenance for air conditioners usually range between $100 and $150 and include an inspection, cleaning, and a tune-up.
+Annual maintenance for air conditioners usually range between $100 and $200 and includes an inspection, cleaning, and a tune-up.
 Forgoing these annual check-ups can be costly.
 Neglecting key issues when they first appear which are easy to fix leads to higher bills when it comes time for an emergency repair call.
 Additionally, if external units and internal filters aren’t cleaned and replaced regularly, they can lead to the growth of mold, which can exacerbate allergies and can actually create an indoor air environment that is more contaminated than if you hadn’t used the air conditioner at all.

 Residential air conditioning use is not exactly environmentally friendly.
 With so many homes now having AC installed, it results in roughly 100 million tons of carbon dioxide being released into the atmosphere each year.
 These effects can be lessened by using air conditioning only when truly necessary versus out of habit all season long, setting a higher temperature to be cool enough to maintain comfort but not so cold to require layering up indoors, and opting for up to date units that have newer technology and ENERGY STAR ratings.
 A well insulated home will also mean the cool air generated won’t escape as easily, resulting in needing the AC system less.

 The Evolution of AC in Homes Across the Nation